 Everyone and their dog seems to be doing Matched Betting at the moment – Well why wouldn’t you?
-It’s a way to make £1000+ a month completely RISK FREE however if you’ve ever found yourself staring at your exchange account and wondering how to deal with a lay bet that is either unmatched or partially matched when doing it then you’re in good company – it happens to everyone who does matched betting at some point!
+It’s a way to make £1000+ a month completely RISK FREE and while it might be a bit more complicated than say doing high paying surveys from home it’s well worth the effort in my view.
+However if you’ve ever found yourself staring at your exchange account and wondering how to deal with a lay bet that is either unmatched or partially matched when doing it then you’re in good company – it happens to everyone who does matched betting at some point!
+You start doing an offer and suddenly getting bets matched on Betfair is a struggle.
 Luckily there are some fairly easy steps to take to get yourself back on track.

 The first thing to do is not to panic!
 It can be worrying when you notice that your bet hasn’t matched like it usually does, especially if it’s the first time it’s happened to you, but there is a straightforward way to fix it.
 Don’t be tempted to leave it and hope it all works out okay, because if your bet doesn’t win at the bookies then you will find yourself having lost your stake there and not having the winnings at the exchange to balance it out or get your profit.